-On a quarterly basis, the management examines an inventory report.
-The vehicle is considered slow moving if it has not been sold within a 90 days period since procurement.
-In estimating the level of inventory write-downs for slow moving vehicles, the Company considers historical data and forecasted customer demand, such as sales price and inventory turn times of similar vehicles with similar mileage and condition, as well as independent, market information.
+Vehicle are considered slow moving if they have not been sold within a 90 days period since procurement.
+In estimating the level of inventory write-downs for slow moving vehicles, the Company considers historical data and forecasted customer demand, such as sales price and inventory turnover of similar vehicles with similar mileage and condition, as well as independent, market information.
 This valuation process requires management to make judgments, based on currently available information, and assumptions about future demand and market conditions, which are inherently uncertain.
 To the extent that there are significant changes to estimated vehicle selling prices or decreases in demand for used vehicles, there could be significant adjustments to reflect inventory at net realizable value.
-In addition, the Company writes down inventories to zero if they are lost or detained by noncontrolling shareholders with disagreements.
+In addition, the Company writes down inventories to zero if they are lost or detained by noncontrolling shareholders.

-(j) Property and equipment, net
+(i) Property and equipment, net